 Alexis Chouery is a Ballard native and is excited to serve as a Co-Vice President of the board this year.
 She graduated from the Jackson School of International Studies at the University of Washington where she obtained her B.A. in International Studies and minored in European Studies.
 Currently she works at F5 networks in operations.
 Some of her favorite travel memories include traveling to Brazil for the 2014 FIFA World Cup and backpacking in the Olympics.
 She has also traveled to Norway, France, Japan, Egypt, Italy, and Mexico and wants to keep adding to the list.
 Her favorite international topics of conversation include refugee issues, family-work-life balance, and global gender policy.
 She speaks conversational French and loves trying to speak Norwegian.
 In her spare time she follows the Seattle Sounders as a season ticket holder, as well as taking long road-bike rides, playing Ultimate Frisbee, and running in Discovery Park.

-Amy Lutterloh is a Sales Operations Specialist at F5 Networks.
-She supports the Federal Department of Defense sales team with logisitics of their sales which includes spending much of her day in Salesforce.
+Amy Lutterloh is a Sales Operations Support Supervisor at F5 Networks.
+She oversees the West, Central, Latin America, and Distribution teams by ensuring all needs of the field sales teams and distributors are met.
 Prior to F5, she was a Global Classroom Program Coordinator at the World Affairs Council where she planned and implemented teacher professional development and youth leadership programs focused on global topics.
 Amy holds a Bachelor’s Degree in Political Science and Economics from the University of Washington and enjoys learning about international affairs.
 Amy previously worked at Starbucks, volunteered with the YWCA of Pierce County, and interned for Senator Maria Cantwell’s office.
 When she is not reading books on global topics, she enjoys running, exploring the outdoors, eating cheese, and spending time with friends and family.

 Brooke Loughrin is an Associate Communications Analyst (Social Impact) in Deloitte’s Digital Business and Strategy Practice.
 Brooke received a Bachelor of Arts degree from Boston College in 2014, where she graduated summa cum laude with a degree in Political Science.
 During her undergraduate career, she was appointed by Ambassador Susan E. Rice to serve as the first-ever U.S. Youth Delegate on the United Nations.
 In her current role, she is responsible for assisting with key strategic initiatives, platforms, and campaigns for a variety of high-profile non-profit and business clients interested in international development, global health, education, and philanthropy.
 In addition to her role on the YPIN Board, she is also a 2015-2016 World Affairs Council Fellow.
 In her spare time, you can find Brooke hiking in the North Cascades, biking on the Burke-Gilman Trail, or at CorePower Yoga in Ballard.